JimLundin/opendpm/projects/migrate/README.md

 - `sqlalchemy` - Database toolkit
 - `sqlalchemy-access` - Access database support (Windows only)

-This is an internal OpenDPM component - use via `opendpm migrate` command instead of directly.
+This is an internal DPM Toolkit component - use via `dpm-toolkit migrate` command instead of directly.